-L-DEO must submit a draft comprehensive report to NMFS on all activities and monitoring results within 90 days of the completion of the survey or expiration of the IHA, whichever comes sooner.
-A final report must be submitted within 30 days following resolution of any comments on the draft report.
-The report will describe the operations that were conducted and sightings of marine mammals near the operations.
-The report will provide full documentation of methods, results, and interpretation pertaining to all monitoring.
-The 90-day report will summarize the dates and locations of seismic operations, and all marine mammal sightings (dates, times, locations, activities, associated seismic survey activities).
-The report will also include estimates of the number and nature of exposures that occurred above the harassment threshold based on PSO observations and including an estimate of those that were not detected, in consideration of both the characteristics and behaviors of the species of marine mammals that affect detectability, as well as the environmental factors that affect detectability.

-The draft report shall also include geo-referenced time-stamped vessel tracklines for all time periods during which airguns were operating.
-Tracklines should include points recording any change in airgun status (e.g., when the airguns began operating, when they were turned off, or when they changed from full array to single gun or vice versa).
-Geographic Information Systems (GIS) files shall be provided in Environmental Systems Research Institute (ESRI) shapefile format and include the UTC date and time, latitude in decimal degrees, and longitude in decimal degrees.
+The Holder shall submit a draft comprehensive report on all activities and monitoring results within 90 days of the completion of the survey or expiration of the IHA, whichever comes sooner.
+The report must describe all activities conducted and sightings of marine mammals, must provide full documentation of methods, results, and interpretation pertaining to all monitoring, and must summarize the dates and locations of survey operations and all marine mammal sightings (dates, times, locations, activities, associated survey activities).
+The draft report shall also include geo-referenced timestamped vessel tracklines for all time periods during which airgun arrays were operating.
+Tracklines should include points recording any change in airgun array status (e.g., when the sources began operating, when they were turned off, or when they changed operational status such as from full array to single gun or vice versa).
+GIS files shall be provided in ESRI shapefile format and include the UTC date and time, latitude in decimal degrees, and longitude in decimal degrees.
 All coordinates shall be referenced to the WGS84 geographic coordinate system.
-In addition to the report, all raw observational data shall be made available to NMFS.
+In addition to the report, all raw observational data shall be made available.
+The report must summarize data collected as described above in "Data Collection."
 A final report must be submitted within 30 days following resolution of any comments on the draft report.